openedx/edx-platform/docs/decisions/0003-reduce-bokchoy-testing.rst

 #.
 Deactivate bokchoy tests on master and all PRs but leave a11y tests running.

   * The a11y tests will act as a proxy for the small number of UI tests that would catch most major issues.

 #.
-Collect data on which issues bokchoy would have caught by running them manually out-of-band).
+Collect data on which issues bokchoy would have caught by running them manually out-of-band from the standard CI/CD process.

   * We'll look at the failures on the out-of-band bokchoy job to find any true failures that would be caught by the removed tests.
   * On a Daily cadense for 1 month.

 #.
 Assess Impact of change.

   * We'll record the number of issues that bokchoy would have detected, when we manually run the bokchoy job out-of-band.
     * Both True issues and false positives(flakiness).

 Outcome: Decision on whether or not to reduce the number of bokchoy tests.